 - ischemic heart disease

 Taking preventive measures to reduce the risk of cardiovascular symptoms is important for people with AS.
+These include:

 7. Social and employment problems

-AS can also affect a person’s social life.
 People experiencing chronic pain may be less likely to visit friends and may find that they are facing symptoms of isolation and depression.

 8. Cauda equina syndrome